grayfall/ptypes/README.md

 # ptypes
-Parametric types Monoids, Functors, Applicatives and Monads for Python
+Parametric Monoids, Functors, Applicatives and Monads for Python